WebAssembly/spec/document/execution/instructions.rst

 .. note::
-   No formal reduction rule is needed for entering an instruction sequence, because the label :math:`L` is embedded in the :ref:`administrative instruction <syntax-instr-admin>` that is reduced to directly.
+   No formal reduction rule is needed for entering an instruction sequence, because the label :math:`L` is embedded in the :ref:`administrative instruction <syntax-instr-admin>` that structured control instructions reduce to directly.

 .. _exec-instr-seq-exit: